-For testing purposes, we’ll use a HivePress-powered website with a few extensions and its default ListingHive theme along with its demo content.
+For testing purposes, we’ll use a WordPress directory website built with WordPress, HivePress and a few extensions along with the ListingHive theme.
 However, if your website is not built with the HivePress plugin, you can follow the same steps for any other WordPress-powered website.

 So, let’s start with the LiteSpeed Cache installation.

 First of all, you need to install the LiteSpeed Cache plugin.
 You can easily do it directly from your WordPress dashboard by going to the Plugins > Add New section.
 Find it via the search bar and proceed by installing it.
 When the installation is finished, simply click on the “Activate” button to enable the plugin.

 Once it’s installed and activated, you can start optimizing your website.
 Let’s go through the basic cache settings first.